-- Product ID Type — This field is where you indicate which identifier you are using: GTIN, UPC, EAN, ISBN, or ISSN.
-For example, if you are using UPCs, put ‘UPC’ in this field.
+- Product ID Type (the identifier you are using: GTIN, UPC, EAN, ISBN, or ISSN.
+For example, if you are using UPCs, put “UPC” in this field)

-- Long Description — you have up to 4,000 characters to describe your product
+- Long description: A space with up to 4,000 characters where you describe your product

-- Shelf Description — this is a short bulleted list of key features that shows up in several places, including Walmart search and the Buy Box
+- Shelf description: A short bulleted list of key features that shows up in several places, including Walmart search and the Buy Box

 - Main Image URL

 - Main Image Alt Text: Optional but good for Walmart search and SEO